Jose de Venecia Jr.: House fire

 On December 17, 2004, a fire originating from Christmas tree lights gutted de Venecia's house in Dasmariñas Village, Makati.
 His 16-year-old daughter KC died of suffocation after being trapped inside the house.
 KC's remains were cremated and her ashes were buried at the Santuario de San Antonio chapel in Makati.

+Memorials and legacy

+In January 2025, Speaker Martin Romualdez led the opening ceremony of the "Jose de Venecia Jr. Building and Museum" at the Batasang Pambansa Complex.